kecnry/distl/docs/api/distl.from_file.md

-Load a distl object from a json filename.
+Load an distl object from a json filename.

 See also: